 Looking for tutoring help or other helpful library learning resources outside the summer months?

-We offer online tutoring for students in grades K – 12 via Brainfuse, available from 1 to 10 pm in English, Spanish, and Chinese.
+K – 12 students can get free on-demand help from a live, online tutor via Brainfuse, available 24/7 in English, Spanish, and Chinese.
 Tutors cover math, science, English, social studies, and essay review.

 Our Students page also highlights additional learning resources, recommended reading, and more!